x-englishwordnet/xewn/README-tools.md

 [ewn-transformation](https://github.com/x-englishwordnet/xml-transform-merge-validate/tree/master/transform)
 [ewn-transformation3](https://github.com/x-englishwordnet/xml-transform-merge-validate/tree/master/transform3)
-Transformations are expressed in XSLT 1.0 to make processing __declarative__, __versatile__.
+Transformations are expressed in XSLT 1.0 or 3.0 to make processing __declarative__, __versatile__.
 Transformations are __pipelined__.

 In some cases it is easier to declare transformations in XSLT 3.0.
 A Woodstox transformer is then used.

-Adds attributes to *Sense* elements.
-See [XML diffs](XML-diffs.md).

-Factors out SyntacticBehaviours to avoid redundancy, syntactic behaviours are referenced by an ID list attribute in Sense instead.

-Generates sents.vrb and sentidx.vrb as text files (this is how syntactic behaviours are referenced in WordNet)

-Generates a sensemap.
-Each line maps a sense id to its generated internal sensekey and, if any, its PWN foreign key (dc:identifier).
+This part has been obsoleted so that the grinder now works with current OEWN XML files in the *src* directory.

 ### Merge tool